wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    2. <strong>Grant least privilege access</strong> - Grant only the access that identities require by allowing access to specific actions on specific AWS resources under specific conditions.
 Rely on groups and identity attributes to dynamically set permissions at scale, rather than defining permissions for individual users.
 For example, you can allow a group of developers access to manage only resources for their project.
 This way, when a developer is removed from the group, access for the developer is revoked everywhere that group was used for access control, without requiring any changes to the access policies.

    1. <strong>Establish emergency access process</strong> - A process that allows emergency access to workloads in the unlikely event of an automated process or pipeline issue.
-This will help you rely on least privilege access, but ensure users can obtain the right level of access when they require it.
+This will help you rely on least privilege access, but ensure users can obtain the right 1. <a target="_blank" href="?">of access when they require it.
 For example, establish a process for administrators to verify and approve their request.

    1. <strong>Reduce permissions continuously</strong> - As teams and workloads determine what access they need, remove permissions they no longer use and establish review processes to achieve least privilege permissions.
 Continuously monitor and reduce unused identities and permissions.